SansGuidon/bookmarks/sections/programming.md

 * [Matej Jellus](https://juffalow.com/other/write-good-git-commit-message) - (2018) Write good git commit message
 * [David Winterbottom](https://codeinthehole.com/tips/advanced-pull-request-crafting/) - (2018) Advanced pull-request crafting.
 * [Keavy McMinn](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/) - (2015) How to write the perfect pull request
-* [Ah shhgit!](https://shhgit.darkport.co.uk/) - Find GitHub secrets in real time | Shhgit finds secrets and sensitive files across GitHub code and Gists committed in near real time by listening to the GitHub Events API. **Bonus** : [Source code](https://github.com/eth0izzle/shhgit/)
 * [Nikita Prokopov aka tonsky](https://tonsky.me/blog/reinventing-git-interface/) - (2014) Reinventing Git interface
-* [Kristijan Ristovski aka Kitze](https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed) - (2019) GitHub stars won’t pay your rent
-> Solve your own problem, everything else will follow
-> However, most developers make zero money off open source.
-Zero.
-> Show your solution to other people as soon as possible
-> Package it and distribute it as soon as possible (note to self)
-> Don’t be scared, ashamed, or discouraged to make it paid
-> Don’t let anyone tell you how much you should charge for your work
-> value your work and believe that despite the fact that haters are loud, you’re still gonna get a lot of customers who would gladly pay for what you made.
 * [GitHut](https://githut.info/) - A small place to discover more about the usage of programming languages in GitHub.
 * [Vincent Tunru](https://agripongit.vincenttunru.com/) - (2016) A Grip On Git | A Simple, Visual Git Tutorial
 * [Alex Chan](https://alexwlchan.net/a-plumbers-guide-to-git/) - (2018) A Plumber’s Guide to Git